Byron Bay Interchange

 - three dedicated coach and bus bays

-As a result, the Review of Environmental Factors (REF) was updated with consideration of the submissions previously received and the conditions outlined in the S60 approval.
-The updated REF was on display for public viewing and comment from Thursday 23 May until Thursday 6 June 2019.
+The Review of Environmental Factors (REF) was on public display from Thursday 23 May until Thursday 6 June 2019.

-The REF and supporting documentation was available for viewing at the Byron Bay Shire Council, Byron Bay Library, Transport for NSW’s Office, and digitally on this web page.
-Stakeholders and the community were invited to submit feedback on the proposed designs during the public display period.
+The REF and supporting documentation was available to view at the Byron Bay Shire Council, Byron Bay Library, Transport for NSW’s Office, and digitally on this web page.
+Stakeholders and the community were invited to provide feedback on the proposed designs during the public display period.

 Key themes that emerged were: